bevyengine/bevy-website/content/learn/book/ecs/_index.md

 All of the rules and behaviours of our game are governed by systems.

 Once the systems are added to our app, the **runner** takes this information and automatically runs our systems, typically once during each pass of the **game loop** according to the rules defined in their **schedule**.

 Bevy's default execution strategy runs systems in parallel by default, without the need for any manual setup.
 Because the **function signature** of each of our systems fully define the data it can access, we can ensure that only one system can change a piece of data at once (although any number can read from a piece of data at the same time).

-Systems within the same **stage** are allowed to run in parallel with each other (as long as their data access does not conflict), and are assigned to a free thread as soon as one is free.
+Systems within the same **stage** are allowed to run in parallel with each other (as long as their data access does not conflict), and are assigned to a thread to perform work as soon as one is free.

 When we need to access data in complex, cross-cutting ways that are not cleanly modelled by our systems' function signatures, we can defer the work until we have exclusive access to the entire world's data: executing **commands** generated in earlier systems at the end of each stage or performing complex logic (like saving the entire game) in our own **exclusive systems**.
 You will first encounter this when spawning and despawning entities: we have no way of knowing precisely which other components our entities might have, and so we are forced to wait until we can ensure that we can safely write to *all* component data at once.